 – Bill Blass (late American fashion designer)

 Take a long walk around your neighborhood.
 When you return home from work follow a different route – just to explore the possibilities.
 Take a good look at the buildings, the gardens and the people going by.
 Go to the nearest museum and then go to the furthest museum.
 It does not matter what sort of museum it is, as long as you go and absorb new images.
 Go the nearest park or zoo or beach.
 Change your routine.
 Take lots of photos and then think of your next new project.
 Fill your soul with images.
 Images inspire people.
 Beauty inspires people.
-And inspiration is the very foundation of any style.
-So, get inspired and beware of trends that tend to confine one’s style.
+And inspiring imagery is the driving force behind a more creative life and the very foundation of any style.
+This is the main reason why I founded this blog in this little web space of mine.
+To share inspiring imagery that will create windows to possibilities, for possibilities are the igniting spark of ideas.